s10mcow/powdertothepeople.tv/_posts/2014-10-04-Angular-Form-Validation-The-ngModel-Controller.md

                     ngModel Controller Utilization
          ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~*/

-        //Utilizing the ngModel Controller we can access the validation methods provided by Angular for form validation.
         ngModelCtrl.$parsers.push(function (value) {
+            //Fire our validator function returning a boolean
             var result = scope.validatorFunction({ 'value': value });

+            //Check the result to make sure it returned boolean and not undefined or null
             if (result || result === false) {
                 ngModelCtrl.$setValidity(attrs.validatorName, result);
-                return result ? value : undefined;
+                return result ? value : undefined;  //Pass the value down the pipeline - here*

             }
+            //*Or here
             return value;
         });